code4mk/code4mk.github.io/javascript-developer/js/basic/array.md

 ## Array

-array store collections of values.
+array store collections of values. array is actually a object.

 Array represent by `[]`